soasada/undertow-vuejs/README.md

 powerful and performance web applications.
 In order to do this you have two options:

 - Pick a java framework.
 There are many of them.
-- Use java and an embedded server such as: Netty, Jetty, Embedded Tomcat or in this case **Undertow**.
+- Use java and an embedded server such as: Netty, Jetty, Embedded Tomcat or in this case **Undertow** (to mention the most famous).

 The problem with the second option is that you are asking yourself the following: